-10. Nucleon decays 100
+10. Nucleon decays100

 Being a large LS detector deep underground, JUNO is in an excellent position to search for nucleon decays.
-In particular, in the SUSY-favored decay channel $p \to K^+ + \bar{\nu}$, JUNO will be competitive with or complementary to those experiments using either water Cherenkov or liquid argon detectors.
+In particular, in the SUSY-favored decay channel $p \rightarrow K^+ + \bar{\nu}$, JUNO will be competitive with or complementary to those experiments using either water Cherenkov or liquid argon detectors.